nolta/sod/README.md

 release '1', architecture 'x86', summary 'X marks the spot';
 and a script that when loaded does two things:

-1. prepends '/a/b/c' to the environment variable 'FOO'
+1. prepends `/a/b/c` to the environment variable `FOO`

-2. sets the environment variable BAR to '/x/y/z'
+2. sets the environment variable BAR to `/x/y/z`

 ### The module command